LanDinh/khaleesi-ninja/README.md

 * Setup a local kubernetes cluster (instructions are in their [official documentation](https://kubernetes.io/docs/setup/))
 * If your local kubernetes setup didn't ship with it, you'll also need to install `kubectl` to control that cluster
-* Edit your `/etc/hosts` point all of the endpoints mentioned above for the `local` environment to your localhost
+* Install `helm` (instructions are in their [official documentation](https://helm.sh/docs/intro/install/))
-* If you also want to test the changes on your Android phone without rooting it, you will need to set up a proxy on your development machine and follow the instructions [here](https://developer.chrome.com/docs/devtools/remote-debugging/local-server/).
+* If you want to test the changes on your Android phone without rooting it, you will need to set up a proxy on your development machine and follow the instructions [here](https://developer.chrome.com/docs/devtools/remote-debugging/local-server/).

 ### Technologies used